sferrazjr/marsRover-Kotlin/README.md

 ## About the code

-`MarsRoverServiceApplication` is responsable for starting the service using spring boot.
+`MarsRoverServiceApplication` is responsible for starting the service using spring boot.

-The classes `MarsRoverApp` is responsable for executing the application and `MarsRoverController` is the *controller* when using the spring boot version, both handle the inputs and call ``MarsMissionExecution``.
+The classes `MarsRoverApp` is responsible for executing the application and `MarsRoverController` is the *controller* when using the spring boot version, both handle the inputs and call ``MarsMissionExecution``.

 ``MarsMissionExecution`` receives the input to set up the ``Plateau`` adding the ``Rover`` into ``Position`` and move each rover.
 The return is a ``String`` with the position of each ``Rover``.